KlipperScreen/KlipperScreen/docs/Troubleshooting/Network.md

 The network panel requires network-manager to function, (if you are using a fork this may not be the case)

-if version of KlipperScreen installed was previous than v0.3.9, then re-run the installer and reboot
+Usually permissions are set with the installer, try a re-run of the installer and reboot

-???
-"Alternative workaround for network-manager not having permissions"
+???+ "Alternative workaround for network-manager not having permissions"

     in order to fix this polkit needs to be configured or disabled: